Obstruction to naive liftability of DG modules: Introduction

 The organization of this paper is as follows.
 Section~\ref{sec20210306b} is devoted to the terminology and basic definitions which are used in subsequent sections.
-In Section~\ref{sec20210318a} we give a description of the obstruction class whose vanishing detects na\"{\i}ve liftability.
+In Section~\ref{sec20210318a} we give an explicit description of the obstruction class whose vanishing detects na\"{\i}ve liftability.
 The proof of Theorem~\ref{thm20210822a} is given in this section.
 In Section~\ref{sec20210822a} we provide another description of the obstruction class that is equivalent to the one from Section~\ref{sec20210318a}.
-Our main result in this section is Theorem~\ref{20210626b} which enables us to construct concrete examples of DG modules that do and do not satisfy na\"{\i}ve liftability.
+This description is based on the notion of ``connections'' that was originally defined by Connes~\cite[II. \S 2]{AC} in non-commutative differential geometry.
+Finally, our main result in Section~\ref{sec20220306a} is Theorem~\ref{20210626b} which enables us to construct concrete examples of DG modules that do and do not satisfy na\"{\i}ve liftability.